blastorg/fastify-aws-dynamodb-cache/README.md

   tableName: "fastify-dynamodb-cache", // DynamoDB table name
   defaultTTLSeconds: 30, // Default TTL (seconds), which would be used if no TTL is specified on the endpoint.
   disableCache: true, // Optional!
 If you want to disable caching from being set on endpoints, you can set this to true.
 Set it to false or leave it empty to enable cache.
+  passthroughQueryParam: "_t", // Optional!
+If you want to define a query parameter for all endpoints, which will be used to bypass the cache (will set 'x-cache: ignored').
 });

 fastify.get(